socs-kul/socs-kul.github.io/_exercises/1-c-basics.md

 # Introduction

-In the SOCS exercise sessions, you will learn how programs are executed on computers.
+In the SOCS exercise sessions, you will learn how computers execute programs.
 We will explain high-level concepts in the C programming language, then show how these concepts are translated to assembly code by the compiler.
 You will also learn how the CPU executes the (generated) machine code, and